-The second step in writing a rhetorical analysis is writing the introduction.
+The second step in writing an advertisement rhetorical analysis is writing the introduction.
 To effectively achieve this: Identify your purpose.
-Make the reader aware that the paper is a rhetorical analysis.
+Make the reader aware that the paper is an advertisement rhetorical analysis.
 This enables a reader to know what to expect.
 After that, state the text being analyzed.
 The document or text intended for analyzing should be identified.
 A quick summary should be included in the introduction.
 Moreover, ensure to mention the (SOAPSTone).
 Finally, include a thesis statement.
 This statement is the basis for an effective introduction as it provides a focus for the entire essay.
 The following are examples of stating the intentions of text or essay; state the rhetorical techniques used to bring people towards the desired purpose.
 Make an original argument.
 For instance, if the analysis centers on a specific argument, focus the thesis on that argument.

 Writing the body would then follow.
 This stage will involve some steps.
 These are; organize the body paragraphs by rhetorical appeals, chronologically write the appeals, give sufficient evidence and support and maintain a tone that is objective.
-Organize the body paragraphs by separating them into parts that show the ethos, logos, and pathos.
+Organize the body paragraphs by separating them into parts that show the ethos, logos, and pathos which generally evoke emotions.
 Identify a major claim then asses the text’s use of objective evidence.
 Analyze how the writer uses their expertise in achieving credibility.
 Ensure to indicate the details of the text and analysis of those details in the same order as the original text or document.
 When providing evidence, rely on actual evidence instead of emotions and opinions.
 To maintain an objective tone, be reasonable and scholarly in your analysis.

-The last stage in writing a rhetorical analysis is to write the conclusion.
+The last stage in writing a rhetorical analysis for an advertisement is to write the conclusion.
 Avoid repeating the thesis word after word.
 Use different wording though conveying the same information.
 Analyze how the original writer’s purposes come together.
 Restate the main ideas and elaborate on their importance.
 Finally, indicate whether more research should be conducted.
 Detail how it would be conducted and its benefits.